WALLKILL VALLEY RAIL TRAIL:

 Directions:

-To Start from Ulster [Northern End]; From I-87 take exit 19 to I-587 E to its end.
+To Start from Kingston [Northern End]; From I-87 take exit 19 to I-587 E to its end.
 Continue straight onto Route 32 (Broadway) and then right (Henry St) continuing along Route 32.
 Left on Fair St/right on Blvd (still Route 32).
 After 1.2 miles turn right on Rockwell Lane and you'll come to the trail and parking lot.

 To start from the Limewater Kiln parking lot in Rosendale [Central Section]; From I-87 (New York State Thruway) take exit 18 to Route 299 west into New Plats.
 Cross Readout Creek and take a left onto Main St (Route 213).
 Travel less then a mile and turn right up Limewater Road.
 The parking area will be on the left after less then 1/2 mile.

-To start from New Paltz [Central Section/River to Ridge]; From I-87 (New York State Thruway) take exit 18 to Route 299 west into New Paltz.
+To start from New Paltz [Central Section/River to Ridge Trail]; From I-87 (New York State Thruway) take exit 18 to Route 299 west into New Paltz.
 Just before crossing over the Wallkill River Bridge, take a left on Water St. Continue straight along Plains Rd.
 Cross over the trail and the Sojourner Truth Park parking lot is on your right.

 To start from Gardiner [Southern End]; From I-87 (New York State Thruway) take exit 18 to Route 299 west into New Paltz.
 Take Route 32 south and turn right onto Route 44 west into Gardiner center where the trail crosses the road.
 Parking is available here.

-The Northern Section of the Wallkill Valley Rail Trail is part of the Empire State Trail , a continuous 750-mile route spanning the state from New York City to Canada and Buffalo to Albany, creating the longest multi-use state trail in the nation.
-To the east it connects to the Hudson Valley Rail Trail and to the north you continue along a 2.5 mile on-road route to the Kingston Greenline .
+The Northern Section of the Wallkill Valley Rail Trail, as well as, the Hudson Valley Rail Trail are part of the Empire State Trail , a continuous 750-mile route spanning the state from New York City North to Canada and Buffalo East to Albany, creating the longest multi-use state trail in the nation.
+For more information visit; WALLKILL VALLEY RAIL TRAIL and RIVER TO RIDGE TRAIL .

 Wallkill Valley Rail Trail:

-Heading South (right) stone-dust Wallkill Valley Rail Trail travels along the ridge.
-After only a ¼ mile you'll come to the Rosendale RR Trestle.
+Continuing along the ridge, you'll quickly come to the Rosendale RR Trestle.
 This restored 940 foot trestle bridge crosses 150 feet above Readout Creek with wide open vistas of the surrounding hills.
-Cross Mountain Rd where you'll find a Map Board before passing through a small rock cut and re-entering the woods.
+Cross Mountain Rd where you'll find a Map Board, before passing through a small rock cut and re-entering the woods.
 Mile Markers are placed every 0.5 miles.
 There is a brief split in the trail which then merges back together.
-At 1.9 miles you'll pass by the RAIL TRAIL CAFE before crossing a bridge over River Rd.
-At 3.4 miles you come to a road crossing and the New Paltz section of the trail.
-Signboards are located at all road crossings with the name of the road and a map on the back.
-After crossing over Cragswood Rd at 4.1 miles, there are more open fields and a nice view of the ridgeline on your right.
-Not sure if this next section has been upgraded to stone-dust, was cinder?
-Cross over Springtown Rd at 5 miles and you'll come to the Wallkill River Bridge.
-There are built in benches and a great view.
+You'll pass by the RAIL TRAIL CAFE before crossing a bridge over River Rd at 7.9 miles.
+At 9.2 miles you come to a road crossing and the New Paltz section of the trail.
+Signboards are located at all road crossings with the name of the road and a Map on the back.
+After crossing over Cragswood Rd at 10.1 miles, there are more open fields and a nice view of the ridgeline on your right.
+Cross over Springtown Rd and you'll come to the Wallkill River Bridge at 11.1 There are built in benches and a great view.
 The trail then heads back into the woods along a berm.
-After crossing another road you'll see an old remnant of the railroad on the left.
-It's a pole that says "measured mile" on one side and 1 mile on the opposite.
+After crossing another road you'll pass by an old RR Measured Mile Pole. + See; RR Measured Mile Pole Below.
+It says "Measured Mile" on one side and 1 mile on the opposite.
 You'll pass two more of these poles for a ½ mile and a ¼ mile.
-After crossing over Huguenot St at 6.1 miles there will be a platform on the right overlooking a marsh.
-Another old railroad remnant will come at 6.4 miles, an old Whistle Stop marker on the left.
-The trail is now residential as it crosses Mulberry St at 6.8 miles where it becomes paved.
-I believe the surface is now stone-dust?
-You then cross Broadhead Ave at 7 miles.
+After crossing over Huguenot St at 12.1 miles, there will be a platform on the right overlooking a marsh.
+Pass an old RR Whistle Post on your left. + See; RR Whistle Post Below.
+The trail is now residential as it crosses Mulberry St and comes to the Henry W. Dubois Greenway Connector on your left at 12.8 miles.

 River to Ridge Trail:

-The Open Space Institute and others created the River to Ridge Trail which meanders through farm fields and over gently rolling hills, connecting New Paltz directly to the SHAWANGUNK RIDGE and 90 miles of recreational carriage roads and trails at the MOHONK PRESERVE and MINNEWASKA STATE PARK PRESERVE .
+The Open Space Institute and others created the River to Ridge Trail, which meanders through farm fields and over gently rolling hills, connecting New Paltz directly to the SHAWANGUNK RIDGE and 90 miles of recreational carriage roads and trails at the MOHONK PRESERVE and MINNEWASKA STATE PARK PRESERVE .
 The Lower Section is mostly flat, while the Upper Section contains hills.
-The Mohonk Preserve Section loops around the preserve and contains some hills.
-A Day Use Pass is required for the Carriage Road Trails in the preserve, but I don't believe you need one on the R2R Trail, as the map says "Day Pass beyond this point" which does not include the R2R Trail.
+The Mohonk Preserve Section Loops around the preserve and contains some hills.
+A Day Use Pass is required for the Carriage Road Trails in the preserve, but I don't believe you need one on the R2R Trail, as the Map says "Day Pass beyond this point" which does not include the R2R Trail.

 Note; Right brings you to the Springtown Road parking lot.
 You can also rent bikes here.
 See; NEW PALTZ BIKING .